Do You Really Need a CFO? (And What to Do If You’re Not Ready)

 Build the Foundation Before You Level Up

 The best CFOs don’t just walk into clean systems—they rely on them.
 If your books are still messy or your reporting doesn’t reflect your business goals, bringing on a CFO too early can backfire.
-You’re better off investing in building the right foundation first.
+Investing in building the right foundation first—through outsourced accounting, small business accounting, or fractional controller services—is the smartest move.

 The Bottom Line